learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 >
 > Read more in his essay ["Hackers and Painters."][hp]

+There are several VCS's available, but the most popular — and the one you'll learn to use in this program — is called **Git**.

 ## Identify Benefits of Version Control Systems

-Beyond the advantage of being able to safely experiment, there are several _other_ benefits we get when we manage our work with Git:
+There are a number benefits we get when we use a VCS such as Git to manage our
+work:

 - Automatically create a backup of your work
 - Provide an easy way to undo mistakes and restore a previous version of your work
-- Document changes, including a log of what's changed with messages explaining why it was changed
+- Document changes with a log that describes what's been changed and why
 - Keep file names and hierarchies consistent and organized
-- Branch work off into multiple "sandboxes" that can be experimented with but won't impact each other
+- Branch work off into multiple "sandboxes" (called **branches** in Git) that allow developers to experiment without impacting other branches
 - Collaborate with others without disturbing each other's or our own work

-And beyond these are even more advanced features that will help you optimize your workflow, once you become a whiz with the basics.
-If that feels daunting, it's OK.
-Most people learn a few patterns of Git and never learn more until they absolutely have to.
-Over years they build up a rich set of techniques, but it's rare to find someone who knows **everything** about Git.
-You don't need to memorize every command and optional flag to get some of its best benefits.
+And beyond these are even more advanced features that will help you optimize your workflow once you've learned the basics.
+If that feels daunting, it's OK: you will build up your toolbox of techniques over time.
+In the meantime, though, you can get the best benefits of Git using a relatively small subset of all the techniques and commands it includes.

 ## Recognize Useful Git Vocabulary Terms

 We're about to get busy learning Git, but we first need to establish some common vocabulary.
 Git, perhaps more than any other software, has some special words that you'll hear a lot.
-Don't worry if you're not sure how some of these terms work in practice—that part will come later.
+Don't worry if you're not sure how some of these terms work in practice — that part will come later.

-- **repository (or repo, for short)**: A directory of files that are _tracked_ by Git.
+- **repository** (or **repo**, for short): A directory of files that are **tracked** by Git.
-- **track**: When a file is _tracked_ by Git, it means that Git will notice any changes to that file.
-We call these changes "differences" or "diffs".
-Git will allow you to choose whether to _add_ the change, or "diff," in order to keep it
+- **track**: When a file is **tracked** by Git, it means that Git will notice any changes to that file.
+We call these changes **differences** or **diffs**.
+  Git allows you to choose whether to **commit** a diff in order to keep it.
-- **diff**: Short for "difference," the "diff" of a file is all the changes that happened in it since the last _commit_.
-The "diff" of a repo is all the diffs in all the _tracked_ files in the _repo_ that have been made, but which have not yet been _committed_ (sometimes programmers call this "the diffset").
+- **diff**: The **diff** of a _file_ is all the changes that have been made to it since the last **commit**.
+The **diff** of a _repo_ is all the diffs in all the _tracked_ files in the repo that have not yet been committed (sometimes programmers call this the **diffset**).
-- **commit**: When a diff is decided to be a good thing to save, we _commit_ the diff to the repo's history using the `commit` command.
-When we make a commit we are asked to write a "log" message which describes what happened in the diff.
-Each commit also knows when it happened and what the repo's "diff" was.
+- **commit**: Once we decide we want to save a diff, we **commit** the diff to the repo's history using the `commit` command.
+When we make a commit, we write a **log** message that describes what happened in the diff.
+The set of commits provides a history of all of the changes that have been made to a repo and when.
-- **log**: The record of what happened in each commit
+- **log**: The record of what happened in each commit.
-- **local/remote**: When we start working with a git repo, we "clone" it from a _remote_ source and have a copy of that directory on our own system.
-We call the repo on our personal system the _local_ repo.
-(We'll talk more about the "clone" command later.)
+- **local/remote**: When we start working with an existing Git repo, we **clone** it from a **remote** source (on GitHub) and copy it to our machine.
-- **default branch**: You'll learn in advanced Git that a repo can support multiple branches (we called those "sandboxes" earlier).
-For the moment, just remember this: by default, when you create a Git repo, you will be working on the default branch.
-The name of this branch should be `main` (but may default to `master`, depending on your configuration.)
-- **branch**: The combined history of all the changes of all the files in the repo.
+  We call the repo on our personal system the **local** repo.
+- **branch/default branch**: A Git repo can support multiple **branches** that make it possible for multiple developers to be working on the code at the same time.
+When you initialize a new Git repo, a **default branch** is created where your work will be tracked by default.
+If you configured Git using the instructions given earlier in the prework, the name of the branch will be `main`, but you will also see older repos that use `master` as the default branch.

 ## Conclusion

-If we are afraid to edit our code we won't remove complicated code that's hard to work with, try awesome new libraries, or take chances with fun new features.
-Version control helps us maintain the overall stability of our code so that we can feel free to explore.
+Git is one of the most valuable tools you will use as a developer.
+You will learn the basics of using Git in this section, and then will apply what you've learned when you create your project in the next section.

 ## Resources